 Risk management, in general, involves the identification, evaluation, and reduction of risks.
 In the context of portfolio management, risk refers to the possibility that an investment’s actual return will be lower than the amount invested.
 One of the primary purposes of risk management is to ensure that the portfolio meets the risk-specific return objectives.
 Another purpose of risk management is to ensure the fairness of the portfolio’s return allocation.

 There are many sources for information on risk management, including books, journals, internet websites, and counseling.
 Creating a risk management plan should include strategies for decreasing the expected losses and maximizing the expected returns.
 The creation of a sound risk management plan requires that you understand your personal risk preferences and those of your investments.
 You should also understand the marketplace in which you will be investing.
 Although market risks can be managed effectively through diversification, no matter how carefully your portfolio management strategies are designed, market risks will always remain a part of the results.
-Therefore, you should never forget about your financial objectives when formulating a portfolio management strategy.
+Therefore, you should never forget about your financial objectives when formulating a portfolio management strategy on this website.

 3. Investing in Real Estate